kr5hn4/cheatsheets/mongodb-cheatsheet.md

 ObjectIds are small, likely unique, fast to generate, and ordered.
 ObjectId values consists of 12-bytes, where the first four bytes are a timestamp that reflect the ObjectId’s creation, specifically:

 - a 4-byte value representing the seconds since the Unix epoch,
-- a 3-byte machine identifier,
+- a 3-byte machine identifier(MAC address),
 - a 2-byte process id, and
 - a 3-byte counter, starting with a random value.